 TL;DR: Best Places to Stay in Key West

-- Best Luxury Hotel in Key West: Waldorf Astoria Casa Marina Key West
+- Luxury Hotel in Key West: Waldorf Astoria Casa Marina Key West

-- Best Mid-Range Hotel in Key West: Hilton Garden Inn Key West / The Keys Collection
+- Mid-Range Hotel in Key West: Hilton Garden Inn Key West / The Keys Collection

-- Best Budget Hotel in Key West: NYAH Key West
+- Budget Hotel in Key West: NYAH Key West

-- Best Vacation Rental in Key West: Carey’s Corner
+- Vacation Rental Option in Key West: Carey’s Corner

-- Best Family-Friendly Hotel in Key West: Margaritaville Beach House Key West
+- Family-Friendly Hotel in Key West: Margaritaville Beach House Key West

-- Best Resort in Key West: Ocean Key Resort & Spa
+- Resort in Key West: Ocean Key Resort & Spa

 Best Areas to Stay in Key West, Florida